xpack/logger-ts/README.md

 There were also some minor internal renames, but this should not be a problem.

+The function `isLevel(level)` was added.

 ### v5.x

-For consistency reasons, `hasLevel` was changed from a method to a getter.
+For consistency reasons, `hasLevel` was changed from a method to an accessor.

 Internally, the log level starts as `undefined` instead of the string `'undefined'`, as in previous versions.